-Picture this: You’ve worked with your marketing team to perfect every aspect of your website design, tailor pages to contain important information that website visitors are looking for, and craft relevant blog post content…But your conversion rates are still lower than expected, and your visitors aren’t moving down the sales funnel very easily.
+Picture this: You’ve worked with your marketing team to perfect every aspect of your website design, edited landing page optimization, tailored pages to contain important information that website visitors are looking for, and craft relevant blog post content…But your conversion rates are still lower than expected, and your visitors aren’t moving down the sales funnel very easily.
 What’s going wrong?

 Oftentimes, businesses are doing everything right – from perfectly formatted FAQ pages to web pages to optimized feature designs for mobile devices.
 However, many people tend to skip out on best practices for optimizing their landing pages, not realizing the crucial role they play in the grand scheme of the overall marketing design.